-- Release the pressure remaining in the lines, and then close the stop valve.
-Refer to "Releasing the residual pressure" on page 2-26. - 2.
+- 1. Release the pressure remaining in the lines, and then close the stop valve.
+Refer to "Releasing the residual pressure" on pages 2-20 and 2-22. - 2.
 Remove the plugs. - 3.
-Connect the attachment hydraulic lines to ports (a/c) and (b/d).
+Connect the attachment hydraulic lines to ports (a) and (b).
 When installing a hydraulic breaker, connect the supply circuit to the port (a) and the return circuit to port (b). - Open the stop valves.
 When installing a hydraulic breaker, open the selector valve (1).
-Refer to "Selector valve" on page 2-26. - 5.
+Refer to "Selector valve" on page 2-21. - 5.
 When connecting is complete, purge air from the hydraulic lines. - a.
 Start the engine and run it at a low idle speed with no load for 10 minutes. - b.
-With the engine running in low idle, operate the auxiliary hydraulic switches repeatedly (approx. 10 times) to purge air from the hydraulic lines. - Stop the engine and wait for at least 5 minutes until bubbles escape from the hydraulic oil in the tank.
+With the engine running in low idle, operate the auxiliary hydraulic pedal repeatedly (approx. 10 times) to purge air from the hydraulic lines. - c.
+Stop the engine and wait for at least 5 minutes until bubbles escape from the hydraulic oil in the tank.